MohamedMohy10/MohamedMohy10/README.md

 ## 🚀 About Me

-Applied AI & Machine Learning Engineer with a strong Python background and hands-on experience in computer vision, deep learning, and data-driven systems.
-Experienced in building and evaluating ML models and translating prototypes into practical, industrial-grade solutions that solve real-world problems.

-- Currently pursuing an **M.Sc. in Artificial Intelligence Engineering**
-- Experienced in developing **Python applications, and ML/AI solutions**
-- Passionate about solving real-world problems with code
-- Open to collaboration and professional opportunities
+AI & Machine Learning Engineer with focus on building end-to-end practical AI applications including LLM-based systems, RAG pipelines, autonomous agents, and data-driven backend architectures.
+Strong background in Python backend development and production software systems, with additional experience in computer vision and industrial automation environments.

 ---